 For a lot of people, the idea of scheduling tweets seems a bit strange and too robotic to be enjoyable.
 That shouldn’t be the case.
 Scheduling tweets isn’t about removing you from your engagement with your followers or about treating them as an afterthought.
 It’s about you focusing solely on producing high-quality content for a time and then being free to use your time effectively.
 That could be for engaging with your followers, diving into more inspiration, or dealing with the stuff life throws at you.
 The point is you get to choose how you can get the most out of your time.

 Creating and sharing content is annoyingly time-consuming.
-Scheduling tweets gets you that time back and gives you a whole bunch of benefits, some of which we’ve covered below:
+Scheduling tweets get you that time back and give you a whole bunch of benefits, some of which we’ve covered below: